 Throughout Southeast Asia, there are hundreds of thousands of people offering rides and tours on the back of their motorbikes for a small fee.
 A female doing so is exceptionally rare as was validated by the staff at my hotel.
 This young lady’s angle was to play the starving student card, say that she just wanted to show you around, and then instead of money ask for shoes to replace the crappy ones she was wearing.
 Some things never change.
 Augmenting women’s wardrobes seems to be my lot in life.

 In this case, I wrote it off as part of a tour.
 I decided to offset some of the cost on our next meeting by not falling prey to her scam when we went and sang karaoke in English and Vietnamese.
+Then we went for lunch to a restaurant that I’m sure had given her a kickback.
 Afterward, as we left to return to my hotel, as expected she decided she needed a new overcoat.
 My stomach was feeling poorly, and I said we needed to get back.
 We got to the hotel, I went inside to break a large bill, and returned with some gas money.

 It’s clear that she was convinced that she was going to wheedle the coat money out of me.
 She tried to bargain with me, but I was having none of it.
 I told her that she could either accept the gas money or I would take it back to the hotel with me.
 So ended the most unique bit of Vietnamese exploitation I have experienced thus far.